vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 Based on SQL findings, the highest-leverage interventions are:

-1. **Audit the top 5 loss products first** — a small SKU set drives a disproportionate share of the $389K leakage; quality, fulfillment, or description issues are the most likely culprits and the fastest path to measurable recovery
+1. **Audit the highest-loss and highest-loss-rate products first** — product-level leakage is severe enough to justify immediate SKU review, even though the loss pattern is broader than a simple top-5 explanation

 2. **Investigate Electronics for defect or expectation issues** — at $166K in return loss and a 7.3% return rate, this category is the single largest lever; even a 2% reduction in return rate recovers ~$40K annually

 3. **Address Fashion's return rate through better product presentation** — 8.05% is the highest category rate and most likely reflects sizing information gaps or photography that misrepresents the product, not a quality problem

-4. **Separate customer value from return risk in monitoring** — high-return customers are mostly not high-value customers; a blanket return policy change would penalise your best buyers to target a different group entirely
+4. **Separate customer value from return risk in monitoring** — customer behavior risk and financial impact should be monitored separately; a blanket return policy change would penalize your best buyers to target a different group entirely

 5. **Build a recurring return dashboard** — track return rate and return loss monthly by category and SKU so trends surface before they compound; Electronics at 7.3% already warrants a standing alert